alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 git commit -m "Parallelize deployment." git push origin master
 ```
-{% endraw %}

-This time your GitLab pipeline should have 4 stages with 2 parallels jobs for the last one:
+This time the GitLab pipeline contains 4 stages with 2 parallels jobs for the last one:

 ![GitLab pipeline with jobs running in parallel](images/parallel-jobs-pipeline.png)

 As usual, you can now merge the master branch to pre-production, and then pre-production to production.
+{% endraw %}